Information About the Central Bank of Ireland

 The Central Bank is required by the Central Bank Act 1942 (as amended) to prepare a report on our activities during the year.
 Our Annual Report contains information on our key activities and developments, governance and financial operations.

-Our Annual Employee Health and Safety Report is also released on an annual basis.
+Our Safety, Health and Sustainability report is also released on an annual basis.

 Organisation and Pay / Grading Structures

-The Central Bank is organised into directorates which report to the Deputy Governor (Central Banking), the Deputy Governor (Financial Regulation) or the Chief Operations Officer.
+The Central Bank is organised into directorates which report to the Deputy Governor (Consumer and Investor Protection), the Deputy Governor (Financial Regulation), the Deputy Governor (Monetary and Financial Stability), or the Chief Operations Officer.
+The Deputy Governors and Chief Operations Officer report to the Governor.

 Locations and Contact Details for the Organisation